-In addition, throughout the year, the Committee continued to advocate for open space in Shelburne, and worked to carry out the directives of the Town and initiatives identified in the first Shelburne Open Space and Recreation Plan approved by the Town.
+In addition, throughout the year, the Committee continued to advocate for open space in Shelburne.
 Activities included:

-- Provided input to the Shelburne Community Development Strategy; - Continued work on the Shelburne Trail system; posted additional signage and tree species information on the Wooded Loop Trail in conjunction with a Boy Scout Eagle candidate; distributed copies of trail map; - Advised the Planning Board and ZBA regarding open space issues; - Worked on issues and programs with groups such as the Boy Scouts to raise awareness and control invasive species such as Garlic Mustard; - Continued to update the collection of over 30 maps relating to various town attributes and open space to facilitate town officials and citizen access to the information and tools (maps are available for study on a rack in the Memorial Hall meeting room and on the Town Website); - Served on the Mohawk Trail Regional Woodlands Partnership Board seeking strategies to better utilize woodlands in conjunction with Mass DCR and USDA Forest Service; - Served as a clearinghouse for landowners by distributing information and e-publications from a variety of land conservation organizations.
+- Provided input to the Shelburne Community Development Strategy; - Continued work on the Shelburne Trail system; distributed copies of trail map; - Worked with Eagle Scout candidate Josh Taylor to post additional signage and tree species information on the Wooded Loop Trail; - Collaborated with the Select Board and Pipeline Committee to keep focus on the potential environmental impacts such a project would have on the Town; - Collaborated with the Planning Board and ZBA regarding open space issues on proposed Zoning Bylaw amendments and special permit applications; - Worked with the Select Board, Conservation Commission and the Franklin Land Trust to promote a potential large-scale land preservation project utilizing the Landscape Partnership program; - Utilized a small grant from the Mt Grace Land Trust to educate landowners about conservation and preservation options; developed a spreadsheet of contact information for those interested in communication about these issues; - Worked on issues and programs with groups such as the Boy Scouts to raise awareness and control invasive species such as Garlic Mustard; - Continued to update the collection of over 30 maps relating to various town attributes and open space to facilitate town officials and citizen access to the information and tools (maps are available for study on a rack in the Memorial Hall meeting room and on the Town Website); - Served on the Mohawk Trail Regional Woodlands Partnership Board to finalize a plan in conjunction with Mass DEA and USDA Forest Service outlining strategies to advance sustainable and productive woodlands in the region; - Served as a clearinghouse for landowners by distributing information and e-publications from a variety of land conservation organizations.